sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 **AWS Account Requirements**
 - Access to the following services:
-   - AWS Amplify (for hosting and deployment)
+   - Amazon Amplify (for hosting and deployment)
    - Amazon Bedrock Agents (for AI functionality)
    - Amazon Cognito (for authentication)